 Before you implement this flow, ensure you have:

-- OAuth2 client — Register your app in Client Center to get
+OAuth2 client — Register your app in Client Center / Manage Account to get client_id (no client_secret required for PKCE)

-crypto.subtle or Node.js 18+ / Python 3.8+ for generating code_verifier and code_challenge
+Runtime support — Browser with crypto.subtle or Node.js 18+ / Python 3.8+ for generating code_verifier and code_challenge

-code_verifier between the redirect and callback (e.g., sessionStorage in browser, secure storage in mobile apps)
+Storage for code_verifier — Store the code_verifier between the redirect and callback (e.g., sessionStorage in browser, secure storage in mobile apps)

 PKCE is recommended for all public clients (SPAs, mobile apps).
 Even if your backend eventually handles the token exchange, starting with PKCE improves security.